julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

 - Healing Uses: Sleep aid, digestive support, stress relief.

-- Magical Properties:* Luck, calm, dreamwork, child protection.
+- Magical Properties: Luck, calm, dreamwork, child protection.

-- Witch Tip: Wash floors with chamomile tea to invite peace into the home.
+**Witch Tip: Wash floors with chamomile tea to invite peace into the home.**

-## ✦ Final Thought
+## ✦ Final Thoughts

 These herbs are more than green things in bottles.
 They are ancestors with leaves.
 They are bridges between spirit and body, story and science.
 Each one has served witches, midwives, and healers for centuries.